European Foundation

 During the COVID-19 pandemic, particular weaknesses have been highlighted concerning the payment of CID, which experienced serious delays and left a significant number of workers without income.

-According to the Observatory on Authorised Hours of the Wages Guarantee Fund with data for July 2022:
+The Observatory on Authorised Hours of Wage Guarantee Fund released data for May 2024.
+Key points:

 Employees in standard employment